microsoft/vscode-essentials/docs/en/01-getting-started.md

 By default, Visual Studio Code automatically suggests installing updates as they become available.
 You can then choose to install it immediately or on the next editor shutdown.
 Unless you're working with a portable version or have opted to disable this function, updating VS Code is a breeze.

 Now, let's talk cadence!
 The teams dedicated to VS Code unveil a minor version every month.
 To fully enjoy what VS Code has to offer, consider following this monthly rhythm.
-Some months may have more than one minor version, especially if there's a security vulnerability or a regression.
+Some months may have more than one minor version, especially if there's security vulnerability or a regression.
 That's why it's strongly recommended to enable automatic updates.

 ### Staying Ahead with the Insider Edition

-For the more daring, eager for new features, you can use the "Insider" edition of VS Code.
+For the more daring, eagerness for new features, you can use the "Insider" edition of VS Code.
 This version is updated daily and gives you access to the latest features before everyone else.
 Of course, it's like playing with a prototype - it can be a bit risky for production use.
 But don't worry, you can have this version and the stable version side-by-side on your computer.

 You can download the insiders version at https://code.visualstudio.com/insiders/, and even access the web version at https://insiders.vscode.dev/.